electric-sql/electric/website/blog/posts/2024-11-21-local-first-with-your-existing-api.md

 ## Next steps

-With Electric, you can develop local-first apps incrementally, using your existing API.
-You get the benefits of local-first, without having to re-engineer your stack.
+This post has outlined how you can develop [local-first software](/use-cases/local-first-software) incrementally, using your existing API alongside [Electric](/product/electric) for read-path sync.

+To learn more and get started with Electric, see the [Quickstart](/docs/quickstart), [Documentation](/docs/intro) and source code on GitHub:

 <div class="actions cta-actions page-footer-actions left">
   <div class="action">